isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 );
 ```

-The data and component we need is now present and we need to map over the `allFilms` array and pipe the data into the `Film` Component.
+The data is now available so we pipe it down into the `Film` component.

 ```
 {this.state.data